kamilazdybal/PCAfold/docs/tutorials/demo-data-manipulation.rst

     cond = preprocess.ConditionalStatistics(X, Z, k=20)

-We can then retrieve the centroids for which the conditional statistics
+We can then retrieve the centroids of the bins for which the conditional statistics have been computed:

 .. code:: python